Graduate Student Resources

 Bookstore

-The bookstore accepts checks, MasterCard, VISA, Discover, and American Express.
-The Point Card is also accepted at the Huntington store.
+The bookstore accepts cash, MasterCard, VISA, Discover, and American Express.
+The Points Card is also accepted at the Huntington store.
 Third-party direct billing is accepted with a purchase order or written authorization from the funding agency.
-Textbooks may be returned for refund or credit.
+Textbooks may be returned for refund or credit during our return window.
 Contact the store for details.
 The store also buys books from students at any time.

 The university has established a textbook policy with the objective of minimizing textbook costs to students.
-This will be accomplished by repurchasing and reselling used textbooks, and using certain basic textbooks for a reasonable number of years, ordinarily not less than two years.
+This will be accomplished by providing rental, digital and used books, repurchasing and reselling used textbooks, and using certain basic textbooks for a reasonable number of years, ordinarily not less than two years.

 South Charleston Campus